-Applicants must hold U.S. Citizenship, or obtain an F-1 Visa and Social Security Number and university authorization to attend internship.
+Applicants must hold U.S. Citizenship (or Permanent Residency), or obtain F-1 Visa and Social Security Number and university authorization to attend internship.
 Applicants must have a minimum of 3 years of pre-internship graduate training, and have accrued at least 1,000 practicum hours (500 of which should be direct service).
 Applicants must have at least some experience with psychological assessment within the desired track to be considered.
 Applicants must have completed all coursework by the start of internship.
 Applicants must also be able to pass a background check to the standard of our agency HR Division prior to hire.
-Prior experience with EBPs is highly desirable.
+Prior experience with EBP's is highly desirable.